Dwight Ball: Leadership

-At a press conference on December 15, 2011, the Liberal Party announced that Ball would serve as interim leader of the party and as the Leader of the Official Opposition, effective January 3, 2012.
+At a press conference on 15 December 2011, the Liberal Party announced that Ball would serve as interim leader of the party and as the Leader of the Official Opposition, effective 3 January 2012.
 He succeeds Kevin Aylward, who failed to win a seat in the general election, as leader of the Liberal Party and Yvonne Jones as the Official Opposition Leader.
 Ball announced on the same day that he planned to run for the permanent leadership of the party at the next leadership convention, and that he would step down as interim leader 90 days before the convention to even the playing field for other candidates.
-In May 2012, the party announced the leadership convention would take place from November 15–17, 2013.
-On July 5, 2013, Ball stepped down as interim leader of the Liberal Party to run for the position permanently in the leadership election that November, which he won with 59% of the vote on the 3rd ballot.
+In May 2012, the party announced the leadership convention would take place from 15 to 17 November 2013.
+On 5 July 2013, Ball stepped down as interim leader of the Liberal Party to run for the position permanently in the leadership election that November, which he won with 59% of the vote on the 3rd ballot.
 Ball served as leader for the party in the 2015 general election.

 Premiership (2015–2020)

-Ball was sworn in as Premier on December 14, 2015, after leading the Liberal Party to win 31 of 40 seats in the House of Assembly in the election in November.
+Ball was sworn in as Premier on 14 December 2015, after leading the Liberal Party to win 31 of 40 seats in the House of Assembly in the election in November.

 Despite consistent Progressive Conservative leads in polling through the debate, including a 9-point lead in the final poll, released a day before the election, The Liberal Party led by Dwight Ball won re-election in the 2019 provincial election, but nonetheless fell one seat short of retaining their majority after an unexpected loss to the New Democrats in Labrador West by 5 votes.

-On February 17, 2020, Premier Ball announced his resignation as Premier and Leader of the Liberal Party.
-On August 3, 2020, Andrew Furey was chosen to succeed Ball after winning the provincial Liberal leadership race.
+On 17 February 2020, Premier Ball announced his resignation as Premier and Leader of the Liberal Party.

+On 3 August 2020, Andrew Furey was chosen to succeed Ball after winning the provincial Liberal leadership race.